Anatoly Alexandrov (physicist): Later career

-Described by colleagues as a brilliant scientist and organizer, he was deeply affected by the Chernobyl disaster, the worst nuclear accident in history.
+He was deeply affected by the Chernobyl disaster, the worst nuclear accident in history.
 According to him:

 "To manage such an institute as the IAE, the largest institute and the most difficult work, and at the same time take care of the Academy - I must say, it was extremely difficult.
 In the end it ended sadly.
 And when the Chernobyl accident happened, I believe that from that time both my life began to end, and my creative life."

 The accident subsequently prompted the Soviet Government to review and suspend the ambitious nuclear power program.
 As principal designer of the RBMK reactor that exploded at Chernobyl, Alexandrov refused to concede that a design flaw contributed to the disaster.

 Alexandrov died of cardiac arrest on 3 February 1994 in Moscow.
 He is buried at the city's Mitinskoe Cemetery.

 Personal life

 Alexandrov was first married to Antonina Mikhailovna Zolotareva, with whom he had a son Yuri, a physicist.
 Antonina died in 1947.
 Alexandrov later remarried to Marianna Alexandrovna Balashov.
 They had a daughter Maria, who became a biologist, and two sons Peter and Alexander.
 Peter became a physicist and Alexander became a biologist.
 Marianna died in 1986.

 His nephew is Eugene Alexandrov, a Russian physicist and member of the Russian Academy of Sciences (since 1992).